UQ-PAC/BASIL/src/test/readme.md

    make sure the container is started with the steps above.

    Note that the default `make` rule does not perform any hash checking.
-   This is so you can use `make` to update the hashes if needed.
+   This is so you can use `make` to compile the files, and then re-generate the hashes if needed.

 3. Now, we check the produced files against the recorded hashes.
    This makes sure that every file is exactly as expected.